-Knowledge of European history and mindsets is important to really dig Euro-horror, and even art films Krzysztof Kieślowski's semi-redundantly-titled and, relatively overpraised "Three Colors Trilogy," which I never would have like had not my Argentine filmmaker ex-wife been around to explain things; there's bound to be some bizarre iconographic disconnect if our knowledge of post-war European social psychology is incomplete when it comes to these deep trenches of druggy Euro artistry.
+Knowledge of European history and mindsets is important to really dig Euro-horror, and even art films like Krzysztof Kieślowski's semi-redundantly-titled and, relatively overpraised "Three Colors Trilogy," which I never would have like had not my Argentine filmmaker ex-wife been around to explain things, Similarly there's bound to be some bizarre iconographic disconnect if our knowledge of post-war European social psychology is incomplete when it comes to these deep trenches of druggy sophisto shock.
 Are the two versions of Adjani's character in the film--the helpful nurturing babysitter/teacher and the monster-loving schizophrenic--a before/after Russian occupation thing?
 Is the monster the 'Big Other' of communism?
 When did the Wall come tumbling down?
 Wait, that was Germany.
 But West Germany is where this film is set.
-Hmm, maybe it would be helpful to have this film introduced by a history professor, after all.
-But even they'd probably want to scroll through the endless screaming of that Metro miscarriage.
-If you're the type of crazy like me, who used to love to watch the R. Bud Dwyer tape over and over while coming down off bad acid, well, even then that prolonged miscarriage scene might be too much.
-But DAMN does Adjani go for it.
-She's got more gusto in this single scene than most actresses muster in their entire careers.
+Yikes.
+The point is.... the point is sharp... sharply doled.

 Such things happen all the time, to those who dare to take the voyage into the maelstrom or walk that yellow "brick" road.
 Some of us are called to the curtain and bid look beyond, and some do, and they get white hair, if not a diploma.
-I've never seen a film before or since that made white such a violently post-modern wrenching force (not even in Kieślowski's WHITE) except maybe in a humorous and romantic way, ETERNAL SUNSHINE OF THE SPOTLESS MIND, wherein white swallows up whole bookstores and kitchens of Jim Carey's memory.
+I've never seen a film before or since that made white such a violently post-modern wrenching force (not even in Kieślowski's WHITE or Argento's TENEBRE) except maybe in a humorous and romantic way, ETERNAL SUNSHINE OF THE SPOTLESS MIND, wherein white swallows up whole bookstores and kitchens of Jim Carey's memory.

 The landscape of POSSESSION could be summed up in terms of SUNSHINE's mind washing machine, with Sam Neill trapped in inescapable loops with the same woman in different forms, with Winslet's hair changes and mood swings being the perfect anagram for Adjani's split self of nurturing mom and blazing insane nightmare woman, shrieking and miscarrying the whole final chapter of PLEASANTVILLE, bringing gushing color to drippy urban blight interiors and bleached out apartment complexes and corporate headquarters.
 What makes Neil's character such a good secret agent (his day job, apparently) is his ability to ride this tide of lunacy around him.
-Sometimes going under, sometimes rising above, he's always on the crest of that Poesy maelstrom.
+Sometimes going under, sometimes rising above, he's always more or less on the crest of that Poesy maelstrom.

 Whoa, bro, now that I do the math I realize Neill hadn't even yet tried to compete with Zane or Keitel when this film was made.
 1981, the same year he rocketed to the bottom as the adult Damien in OMEN III: THE FINAL CONFLICT -- at the request of co-star James Mason who loved him in MY BRILLIANT CAREER!
 Now we realize the inevitable truth, it's all James Mason's fault and it makes sense, since Mason too is a guy who you can never quite trust no matter how refined and loquacious his character is onscreen.
 Well, maybe you do trust him for a few reels, but then he takes that cortisone again and he's at you with a knife, thinking you're his son, or mighty Caesar.
 Sometimes you can't get at the audience with a knife, so you have to use the only thing you can find, and sometimes that thing is named Sam Neill.
-POSSESSION stabs us with him until even the sound of Stukas and Messerschmidts bombing us to hell is like a soothing nursery school lullaby.
+POSSESSION stabs us with him until even the sound of Stukas and Messerschmitts bombing us to hell is like a soothing nursery school lullaby.